cu-hpsc/hpsc-lab12/README.md

     estimator.fit(Xr, yr)
 ```

+This is one of Dask's solutions for parallelizing sklearn.
 You should be able to observer the Dask task stream monitor scheduling across 4 threads.
 You probably won't notice any difference in time, because joblib (used by sklearn) will schedule across processors on the local node by default.
 But if you had a cluster to run on, you wouldn't need to change any other code (just set up the clients across the cluster)!